Do chinchillas need special care?

 Chinchillas need a temperature controlled environment.
-Their room should be kept between 55-70 degrees year-round, meaning they need an air-conditioned area.
-The area should also have low humidity, about 50%.
+Their room should be kept between 55 to70 degrees year-round, meaning they need an air-conditioned room with low humidity.

 Never get them wet.
 Chinchillas bathe themselves with fine dust that removes oil and dirt and keeps their fur fluffy and beautiful.
 They should be offered a dust bath at least twice a week.
 Healthy chinchillas do not need nail or teeth trimming, vaccinations, dietary supplements, or regular veterinary check ups.

-They need a low stress environment.
-If your cat or dog will spend time stalking the chinchilla cage, your home is not a good place for a chin.
-Loud noises or music, boisterous children, too much playtime, and erratic schedules will all stress a chin.
+Chinchillas need a low stress environment.
+If your cat or dog will spend time staring at or sniffing the chinchilla cage, your home is not a good fit for a chin.
+Loud noises or music, boisterous children, exposure to other pets, and too much playtime will all stress a chin and lead to illness.

 Read the Care Information